-- 1. summary of potential impacts of the proposal - 2. description of recommended mitigation measures - 3. description of monitoring programme to ensure compliance with relevant standards and residual impacts - 4. allocation of resources and responsibilities for plan implementation - 5. implementation schedule and reporting procedures - 6. contingency plan when impacts are greater than expected
+- 1. summary of potential impacts of the proposal - 2. description of recommended mitigation measures - 3. statement of their compliance with relevant standards - 4. allocation of resources and responsibilities for plan implementation - 5. schedule of the actions to be taken - 6. programme for surveillance, monitoring and auditing - 7. contingency plan when impacts are greater than expected